rackerlabs/support-how-to/content/cloud-servers/permissions-matrix-for-next-generation-cloud-servers.md

 #### Image

-<span>A collection of files for a specific operating system (OS) that
-you use to create or rebuild a server.
+A collection of files for a specific operating system (OS) that you use to create or rebuild a server.
 Rackspace provides pre-built images.
 You can also create custom images from servers that you have launched.
 Custom images can be used for data backups or as "gold" images